eead-csic-compbio/scripting_linux_shell/session0.md

 Note: you will be using a separate filesystem, which can be found at
 	C:\Users\**username**\AppData\Local\Packages\CanonicalGroupLimited.UbuntuonWindows_79rhkp1fndgsc\LocalState\rootfs

+This requires enabling "Show Hidden Files and Folders".

 Note: the standard Windows filesystem, for instance drive C:, can be found from Ubuntu at
 	/mnt/c